 Skip advert

 Advertisement - Article continues below

-Either variant is responsive in a straight line, but when the road gets twisty, you’re reminded that Polestar 4 is an SUV and not a sports car.
-At least, the car manages to hide its weight most of the time, with the suspension being able to cope with potholes and rutted roads, and it never feels like it lacks grip.
+Both versions are responsive in a straight line, but when the road gets twisty, you’re reminded that Polestar 4 is an SUV and not a sports car.
+At least, the car manages to hide its weight most of the time, though, with the suspension able to cope with potholes and rutted roads, and it never feels like it’s short of grip.

-If you have a Dual motor car it is possible to alter the dampers between ‘Standard’, ‘Nimble’ and ‘Firm’.
-Standard is comfortable for everyday driving, while Nimble and Firm offer more in the way of sporty driving dynamics – although there wasn’t too much difference between the two settings when we drove a Polestar 4.
-Most of the time, you’ll probably keep it in Standard which manages to take the sting out of sharp bumps in the road.
+In the dual-motor car, it is possible to alter the dampers between ‘Standard’, ‘Nimble’ and ‘Firm’.
+Standard is comfortable for everyday driving, while Nimble and Firm offer more in the way of sporty driving dynamics – although there’s not too much difference between the two in our opinion.
+Most of the time you’ll probably keep it in Standard, which manages to take the sting out of sharp bumps in the road.

 Advertisement - Article continues below

-The steering feel can be altered between ‘Light’, ‘Standard’ and ‘Firm’ with a good differentiation between the different settings.
-The steering can be a little vague overall and the front end can take a while to respond, while rough or jerky steering inputs can upset the car’s balance.
+The steering feel can be altered between ‘Light’, ‘Standard’ and ‘Firm’, and there’s a good variation between the settings.
+However, the steering can be a little vague overall and the front end can take a while to respond, while rough or jerky steering inputs can upset the car’s balance.

-Drive sensibly and the Polestar 4 turns into a comfortable and capable machine, no matter the situation.
-At higher speeds, it’s quiet and composed, with very little in the way of intrusion from road and wind noise, and no audible difference between Single and Dual motor cars.
+Drive sensibly, and the Polestar 4 turns into a comfortable and capable machine in any situation.
+At higher speeds, it’s quiet and composed, with very little in the way of intrusion from road and wind noise, and no audible difference between single and dual-motor cars.
 The side mirrors do cause some buffeting, although this is one of our only complaints on the road.

+Skip advert